marcaparent/teksavvy-usage-parser/README.md

 # TekSavvy Internet Usage Parser

+- NOT WORKING ANYMORE -
+(TekSavvy updated its website and users can now access to detailed infos at myaccount.teksavvy.com, therefore this script won't be supported anymore.)

 Fetches usage information from TekSavvy's MyWorld interface, saves them to MySQL Database and sends them by email.

 The email format is the following: